 As you can imagine, building something of this scale requires a lot of time.
 In 1604, Date Masamune invited top-class artisans around the country, and it took them three years to complete the construction.
 Whether internal or external, the building is lacquered and decorated with colorful golden fittings!

-Tip: If you want to examine the interior of the worship hall, apply for a private ritual or praying session.
+Tip: If you want to examine the interior of the worship hall, apply for a private ritual or prayer session.

 Saigi-tō (祭儀棟)